Numbers 22:2-25:9

 Part of the Adversary’s altar is found in Germany, the place where the evil one twisted the Word of Elohim and threw his hatred onto the Jewish people in the Holocaust.

-The congregation in Pergamum is commended for holding onto Yeshua’s name and standing against multi-god worship (Proverbs 30:4).
-Over the centuries, the Adversary has played a major role in changing the Savior’s Hebrew name, Yeshua, into the Greek rendering, Jesus, that has its root in the Greek god, Zeus.
-Using the name the Father gave for His Son set Pergamum people free from demons and the worship of Zeus.
-This congregation watched a faithful follower of Yeshua, who cast out many demons, be martyred.
-According to Wikipedia, Antipas was tortured and executed in a bronze bull-shaped altar –– the Great Altar of Zeus.
+The congregation in Pergamum is commended for holding onto Yeshua’s name and standing against multi-pagan-god worship (Proverbs 30:4).
+Over the centuries, the Adversary played a major role in changing the Savior’s Hebrew name, Yeshua, into the Greek rendering, Jesus (that may have its root Zeus).
+Using the name Yeshua, the name given by his Father, set the congregation in Pergamum free from demons and the worship of Zeus.
+This congregation watched a faithful follower of Yeshua who cast out many demons martyred.
+Antipas, (For All or Against All) was tortured and executed in a bronze bull-shaped altar –– the Great Altar of Zeus –– for refusing to denounce his faith in Yeshua and worship the Roman emperor.

-There were some believers in Pergamum, however, who held to the teachings of Baalam who taught Balak to set a trap for the Israelites.
-This trap enticed them to take part in sexual immorality and eat foods sacrificed to idols.
-Once Balaam understood that he could not curse Isra’el, he taught Balak how to entice the Israelites to sin.
+Some believers in Pergamum, however, held onto the teachings of Balaam who taught Balak to take part in sexual immorality and eat foods sacrificed to idols.
+Once Balaam understood that Adonai would not allow him to curse Isra’el, he taught Balak how to entice the Israelites to sin.

-When missionaries go into the world and preach a ‘Jesus’ who doesn’t keep the Sabbath, doesn’t celebrate the Biblical holy days, and eats all ‘unclean’ food, they also ‘entice Isra’el to sin.’
+When missionaries go into the world and preach a ‘Jesus’ who doesn’t keep the Sabbath, doesn’t celebrate the Biblical holy days, and eats ‘unclean’ food, they “entice Isra’el to sin.”
 Recently, our family received a letter asking us to support a young woman going on a mission trip to Isra’el.
-She needed to raise thousands of dollars to ‘take the love of Jesus’ to the Jewish people.
-We knew she had been raised with anti-semitic doctrines so we could not support her.
-Though her message may appear to be one of love, it will not include repentance and returning to the Torah of Adonai.
-She will only ‘entice’ the Jewish people into sin and make impotent the good news of Yeshua.
+She needed to raise thousands of dollars to “take the love of Jesus” to the Jewish people.
+Because she had been raised with antisemitic doctrines, we could not support her.
+Though her message may appear to be one of love, it would not include a return to the Torah of Adonai.
+She would only ‘entice’ the Jewish people and make impotent the fullness of Yeshua’s message.

 The double-edged sword of Yeshua’s mouth will make war with those who curse Isra’el.
-Those who twist the eternal covenants given to the Jews blame those same Jews for everything from killing ‘Jesus’ millennia ago to whatever happens in the stock market today.
-Balak was warned by Baalam, and Yeshua warns Pergamum.
-The nations and churches hostile to Isra’el today should heed those warnings.
+Those who deny the eternal covenants given to Isra’el blame the Jews for everything from killing ‘Jesus’ to whatever happens in the stock market.
+Balak was warned by Balaam, and Yeshua warns Pergamum.
+The nations, churches, and individuals hostile to Isra’el today should heed the warnings.
 Isra’el is still Adonai’s nation; the Jewish people are still His chosen people.
 The land remains His Land of Promise; His Name continues to reside in Jerusalem.
 “Those who curse Isra’el will be cursed; those who bless Isra’el will be blessed” (Numbers 24:9).

-Believers in Pergamum who overcome the teachings of Baalam and Balak will receive hidden manna.
+Those in Pergamum who overcome the teachings of Balaam will receive hidden manna.
 A jar of manna was kept ‘hidden’ in the Ark of the Covenant as a testimony of Adonai’s physical provision for the Israelites in the wilderness.
-This manna is the spiritual nourishment of Adonai’s word needed for being an overcomer in the Adversary’s world; Yeshua reveals himself to be the ‘hidden manna’ (Psalm 78:24-25, John 6:51).
+Manna is the spiritual nourishment of Adonai’s word needed for being an overcomer in the Adversary’s world.
+Yeshua reveals himself to be the ‘hidden manna’ (Psalm 78:24-25, John 6:51).

 The overcomer in Pergamum will also receive a white stone with a new name on it.
 A white stone was given to the victor of a race (Galatians 5:7, 1 Corinthians 9:24).
-Believers in Pergamum were running a race, only it became hindered by the teachings of Baalam, the sins of sexual immorality and idolatry that needed to be overcome in order to receive their reward.
+Believers in Pergamum were running a race that became hindered by the teachings of Balaam.
+In order to receive their eternal reward, they needed to overcome the sins of sexual immorality and eating foods sacrificed to idols.

 Yeshua, the Double-Edged Sword